 Know your wellness goals

 Beyond healthy aging, what are your wellness goals?
-Do you want to lose weight, gain muscle, or perform better in your weekly pickleball game?
+Do you want to lose weight, gain muscle, optimize your sleep, or perform better in your weekly pickleball game?

 For weight loss, look to cardio and HIIT, but be mindful not to overeat following exercise.
 If you consume more calories than you burn, it'll be hard to shed pounds.